Documentation

 Inspector: Location

-For finer adjustments, you can modify the values in the Location section of the Inspector.
+If you want finer control here, you can adjust the values in the Location section of the Inspector.

-The Inspector displays all Auto Layout settings for the selected View.
+The Inspector shows all of the Auto Layout settings for the selected View.

-Press the Reset button to reset the value to 0.
+Pressing the Reset button resets it to 0.

-You can also toggle the Margin setting on and off here.
+You can also turn the Margin item on and off here.

-Margin is a property of the View, and you can use Margin values to keep the positions of Children Views consistent.
+Margin is a property of a View, and you can use Margin values to keep the position of Children Views consistent.

-For the bottom-most Scene, this value is determined by the Safe Area.
+For the Page at the very bottom, this value is fixed to the Safe Area value.

-Try changing the values available in the Inspector and experiment with how they are applied.
+Try changing the values you can adjust in the Inspector and experiment with how they apply.

 Inspector: Size